scm-manager/scm-openproject-plugin/docs/en/index.md

 ---
 title: Documentation
-subtitle: Redmine Plugin Documentation
+subtitle: OpenProject Plugin Documentation
 ---
-This documentation describes the usage of scm-redmine-plugin.
+This documentation describes the usage of scm-openproject-plugin.
 It is available in different languages and versions, which can be selected in the menu on the right.
-This plugin is compatible with Redmine and EasyRedmine.
-It enables automatic updates of redmine issues based on commit messages.
+This plugin is compatible with OpenProject.
+It enables automatic updates of openproject issues based on commit messages.